 In Early Years, the focus is on learning to read through decoding.
 In Nursery, this involves developing good listening skills and being able to hear different sounds.
 In Reception, this involves learning the sounds the letters make and learning how to segment and blend the sounds into words.
-We use a range of resources to help children learn in the early stages of reading.
-We mainly use songs and actions from Jolly Phonics, a multi sensory approach as recommended in Letters and Sounds.
+Please see our phonics page for additional information.